-The interior of the Chapel is noted for its intricately carved woodwork, its magnificent organ case, its unusual tiled ceiling, and its soft pastel windows.
+The interior of the Chapel is noted for its intricately carved woodwork, its magnificent organ case, its unusual tiled ceiling, and its pastel fire-glazed windows.
 As is typical of Gothic cathedrals, the height of the nave (at 79 feet, 5 inches) is approximately twice its width (41 feet between the piers), and its length (231 feet, 6 inches) is almost three times its height, wall to wall.

 The white Appalachian oak woodcarvings that adorn the organ and south balcony were created by Alois Lang (1872–1954), one of the artists responsible for bringing the medieval art of ecclesiastical carving back to life in the 20th century.